veselj/ChessProject/README.md

     * Public - notify [@LogicNow-Jonny](https://github.com/LogicNow-Jonny)
     * Private - zip up your repo and email (or upload to your Cloud Storage product of choice and email link) to [jonathan.baird@logicnow.com](mailto:jonathan.baird@logicnow.com?subject=Developer ChessProject Completed)

+Timescales - as a rough guide please aim to get this back to us within 1 week of starting the project, but we do understand that life gets in the way sometimes!

-Any questions get in touch
+Any questions please get in touch